Free eMastered & LANDR Alternative: No Subscription

 - No credit card, and email registration is optional

-That means you can master 3 songs a day, every day, completely free, with no subscription.
-That's plenty for most producers releasing a couple of tracks a month.
+That means you can master regularly without a subscription — plenty for most producers releasing a couple of tracks a month.
+Need PRO modules (Denoiser, batch, etc.)?
+Buy token packs from $1.49 USD in Wallet.

 Comparison: Magic Master vs. LANDR